 Provide chew treats and toys

-Teething can cause a lot of discomfort and pain, so your dog is going to have to chew on something.
+Teething can cause discomfort and pain, so your dog must chew on something.
 Once you’ve accepted that there’s no way around the chewing, here’s what you can try:

 - Give them some delicious chewy treats to make them feel a little better.
 It’s also a great way to give them essential nutrition if the teething has affected their appetite.
 You can also use them to deliver medication if your dog’s in too much pain.

 - Try frozen rubber toys.
-The cold sensation will temporarily alleviate their pain and provide them with some much-needed respite.
+The cold helps temporarily alleviate their pain and provides much-needed respite.

 Start training early

-Begin setting rules and boundaries and training your pup about ‘chewing etiquette’ early on.
+Begin setting rules and boundaries and training your pup about chewing etiquette early.

 Not sure how to go about it?
 Consider the following: